Online Learning in MDPs with Partially Adversarial Transitions and Losses: The challenge of adversarial steps

 Another family of algorithms that achieve sub-linear regret in MDPs with non-stochastic losses and stationary dynamics is policy-optimization algorithms \cite{even2009online,shani2020optimistic,luo2021policy}.
 However, the analysis of these algorithms also heavily relies on the fact that the occupancy measure of the benchmark policy remains fixed.

-To overcome these difficulties, we introduce the notion of \emph{conditioned occupancy measure (COM)}, denoted by $\mu$, which is a variant of the occupancy measure that remains invariant across episodes, even in the presence of adversarial steps.
+\paragraph{Conditioned occupancy measure.} To overcome these difficulties, we introduce the notion of \emph{conditioned occupancy measure (COM)}, denoted by $\mu$, which is a variant of the occupancy measure that remains invariant across episodes, even in the presence of adversarial steps.
 Before defining COM formally, we introduce the notion of a \emph{condition}.

 For each step $h$, the set of conditions $\C_h$ is defined to capture all possible behaviors and outcomes of the adversarial steps that occur before $h$.
 Concretely, for every adversarial step $h' < h$, the condition specifies both the realized pair $(s_{h'},a_{h'})$ and the realized outcome of that step, i.e., the next state $s_{h'+1}$.
 The precise definition of $\C_h$ differs between the two algorithms proposed later, and we will specify it separately in each case.